- Assessment of dyslexia, social communication difficulties, and other developmental disorders

 Telephone or e-mail Consultation

-During a short telephone or e-mail conversation with parents or carers, we can discuss if CAYP Psychology can offer support that works for you.
+During a short telephone, online or e-mail conversation, we can discuss if CAYP Psychology can offer support that works for you.

 We aim to discuss the challenges that you and your child may be facing, and the possible interventions that we may provide.
 We can discuss our fees and payment arrangements, and arrange future meetings for a date and time to suit you.